chef/automate/components/automate-chef-io/content/docs/users.md

 Local users can sign in and interact with the system independent of LDAP or SAML.

 Permission on the `iam:users` resource is required to interact with users other than yourself.
-Any user that is part of the `admins` team, or the `Administrator` policy will have this permission, otherwise, [IAM v2 custom policies]({{< relref "iam-v2-guide.md#creating-custom-policies" >}}) can be created to assign this permission.
+Any user that is part of the `admins` team, or the `Administrator` policy will have this permission.
+Otherwise, [IAM v2 custom policies]({{< relref "iam-v2-guide.md#creating-custom-policies" >}}) can be created to assign this permission.

 ## Managing Local Users